 - The second Xenosaga game had launcher moves as well as attacks that would only be used on airborne or knocked-down targets.
 The fact that it uses Turn-Based Combat was somewhat hilarious if you took a while planning your attacks while the enemy was frozen in midair...

-- In Mugen Souls, there are a few moves you can use on enemies where you launch them up in the air and hopefully hit the objects up in the air.
-If you're at Fever Time and you hit them at one of the four spheres floating in the air, say hello to a lot of money dropping to you.
+- In Mugen Souls, you can use offensive skills with a "Float" effect on enemies where you launch them up in the air and hopefully hit the objects up in the air.
+If you're at Fever Time and you hit them at one of the four blue spheres floating in the air, and say hello to a lot of money dropping to you.